Philip Meadows (died 1718): Family

 Meadows married, in April 1661, Constance, second daughter and coheiress of Francis Lucy of Westminster.
 They had a son and three daughters, including Elizabeth who married Sir Thomas Powys.
 A second daughter married Richard Dyott, commissioner of stamp duties from 1708 to 1710, convicted of fraud.
-The son, Philip Meadowes (died 1757), was a commissioner of excise from 1698 to 1700, was on 2 July 1700 appointed Knight Marshal of the king's household.
+The son, Sir Philip Meadows (1672-1757), was a commissioner of excise from 1698 to 1700, was on 2 July 1700 appointed Knight Marshal of the king's household.
 He was a diplomat and Member of Parliament.